koulkoudakis/SAR-UAV/README.md

 # SAR-UAV
 Co-author: Bryan Heilman

-This project has an overall aim of developing a light aerial search and rescue platform by integrating a radio direction-finder (RDF) into a small unmanned aerial vehicle (UAV) using commercial, off-the-shelf (COTS) components.The finished platform will be able to locate emergency locator transmitter (ELT) beacons from the air.
+This project has an overall aim of developing a light, aerial search and rescue platform by integrating a radio direction-finder (RDF) into a small unmanned aerial vehicle (UAV) using commercial, off-the-shelf (COTS) components.
+The finished platform will be able to locate emergency locator transmitter (ELT) beacons from the air.

-At this phase of the project, the RDF is being built using a combination of four COTS software-defined radio (SDR) receivers, COTS antennas, and a Linux-based open source SDR development platform, GNU Radio.
+At this phase of the project, the RDF system is being built using a four-channel COTS software-defined radio (SDR) receiver, an open-source signal processing script, and COTS antennas.
+Data will be relayed between the ground station and the aircraft using LoRa (Long Range) transceiver modules operating on the license-free 915 MHz radio band.

-To achieve a reliable calculation of the angle of incidence or azimuth of a radio signal source, the RDF we develop will use the method of phase interferometry.
-This method involves the arrangement of two or more phase-coherent receiving elements at a known distance from each other, which are tuned in to and excited by the signal of interest (121.5MHz or 243MHz for ELT’s).
-Since each element receives the wave front of the signal at a marginally different time, the relative phase and the phase difference of the signal between each element can be calculated, and a trigonometric function can be used to estimate the angle of incidence of the wave front.
-The reliable calculation of phase difference will involve the conversion of the COTS SDR Receivers into phase-coherent versions by synchronizing each device to the same physical oscillator.
+To achieve a reliable estimation of the angle of incidence or direction of arrival (DOA) of a signal source, the RDF we build will use the method of phase interferometry.
+This method involves the arrangement of two or more phase-coherent receiving elements at a known distance from each other, which are tuned in to the frequency of interest.
+Since each element receives the wave front of the signal at a marginally different time, the phase difference of the signal between each element can be calculated, and one of a number of signal processing algorithms (MUSIC, MEM, Capon, or Bartlett) can be applied to estimate the DOA.

-The functional RDF will run from a Linux-based OS on a laptop, as a precursor to miniaturized version which can be mounted on a small COTS air frame.
+Using the GPS coordinates of the aircraft, its compass heading, and the DOA, lines of bearing will be plotted on a geographic map in real-time to indicate the estimated location of the ELT using software developed specifically for the project.

 Technologies used: Python 3, JavaScript, GNURadio, SOLIDWORKS, Linux, Raspberry Pi